isaacoduh/ajo-backend/docs/pm-tracking.md

 - Backend foundation is deployable as a demo harness.
 - Backend now has sandbox-proven Stripe and TrueLayer wallet top-up settlement paths for supported capabilities.
+- Backend now has sandbox-proven TrueLayer business-account payout settlement for the supported withdrawal path.
 - Backend is not yet production-ready as the full PM product API.
 - Deploy target is Railway.
 - Required managed services are Postgres and Redis.